 I will not report this last step (how to use it) for every shampoo. 😊

-7 essential oils we can you for our DIY natural shampoos
+7 essential oils we can use for our DIY natural shampoos

 As mentioned earlier, in this case, we should not choose the essential oil to make a scented shampoo, but we must choose the one that best suits our needs.

-That is way below you can find a summary of 7 essential oils and their uses:
+That is why below you can find a summary of 7 essential oils and their uses: